Human hair; from folds in the scalp to baldness

 Alopecia affects mostly male humans.

-Hair plays such a big part in one's self-esteem that I think it may be one of the main incentives to get males to groom.
+Hair plays such a significant role in one's self-esteem, that I believe it will be one of the main motivations driving men to groom themselves.

 Men are affected quite young by their lack of grooming with acne, hair loss and uglying.

-Once you groom one area, the habit easily shifts to another.
+Once you groom your scalp, the habit easily shifts to the rest of the body.

-All the tension released from the top would transfer to the bottom, making you uglier.
+All the tension released from the top of your head would transfer to the bottom; making you uglier.